-6 Benchmark Experiments: Regression
+6 Benchmark experiments: Regression

-For the artificial problems Friedman 1, 2 and 3, we use learning samples of size 200 and average the root mean squared errors over 100 simulation runs.
-For the Ozone, Airquality and BostonHousing data, ten independent runs of ten-fold cross-validation are used to estimate the root mean squared error.
-For all experiments, 100 trees are grown for bagging and bundling.
-Each tree is grown to the maximum size, although for some of the problems smaller trees perform better.
+For the artificial problems Friedman 1, 2 and 3, we use learning samples of size 200 and average the mean squared errors over 100 simulation runs.
+For the Ozone, Airquality and BostonHousing data, ten independent runs of ten-fold cross-validation are used to estimate the mean squared error.
+100 trees are used for aggregation in bagging and bundling.
+Each tree is grown to the maximum size, although smaller trees perform better for some of the problems.
+For bundling, the predictions from a linear regression model and from a projection pursuit regression model (PPR, R function ppr with nterms = 2, maxterms = 5) are used as additional predictors.
 The results are given in Table 3 and Figure 2.